 Your Instagram SEO strategy must treat them as keywords, and use them to optimize each post.
 Pick relevant hashtags for each post to ensure only your target audience follows you.
 Using the same sequence of hashtags for multiple posts not only denies you a wider audience, it might also be treated as spam.

-There are various tools to help you pick relevant keywords to particular posts.
+There are various tools to help you pick relevant keywords for particular posts.
 A good example is keyword.io, which gives a list of hashtags related to your keyword search.
 You can also snoop on your competitors on Instagram for keyword ideas.

 5. Not Using Alt Text